JeremyLyokoPPG2020/Holding-Small-Skin-Generator/README.md

 # Holding-Small-Skin-Generator
-This Is Holding Skin Minecraft generator to resize body and head textures
+This Is Holding Skin Minecraft generator to resize body and head textures on web HTML5.